Adam X the X-Treme: Powers and abilities

 Adam Neramani is a Shi'ar-mutant hybrid.
 He possesses superhuman strength, speed, sight, and stamina, abilities that are typical of the Shi'ar race.
-Due to his mutant heritage, he can ignite oxygenated blood, causing intense, immobilizing pain, and he can spread this effect across multiple targets simultaneously.
-He took down an entire group of soldiers led by Erik the Red with his powers.
+Adam's mutant powers allow him to ignite oxygenated blood, causing intense, immobilizing pain.

 Reception

 George Marston of Newsarama said that Adam Neramani perfectly embodies '90s superhero clichés, evident just by looking at him.
 He found that the character goes beyond the typical trends of the era, even calling himself "X-Treme" in a time when adding an "X" to anything made it a hit.
-Marston also stated that Neramani's powers, like his blood being acid that can catch fire, and his exaggerated look push the '90s comic book style to its extreme, make him stand out as a symbol of the era, pushing the boundaries of superhero tropes.
+Marston also stated that Adam's powers, like his blood being acid that can catch fire, and his exaggerated look push the '90s comic book style to its extreme, make him stand out as a symbol of the era, pushing the boundaries of superhero tropes.